Deploying Streamlit/Gradio apps

 Main file path

 This is the entry point of your capsule if you are using the Streamlit or Gradio SDKs.
-Click into the box and use autocomplete to see a list of available Python files in your repository.
+By default, we will look for an app.py file, but you can select a different entry point from the list of available Python files in your repository.

 This setting isn't available for a capsule using a Custom SDK.
 Specify the file path as part of the startup command.